-- (a) Coaches.
-All moot court and interscholastic competitions representing Widener Law Commonwealth must be coached by a faculty member approved by the Associate Dean for Academic Affairs. - (b) Competitions.
+(a) Coaches.
+Coaches for all moot court and interscholastic competitions representing Widener Law Commonwealth must be approved by the Associate Dean for Academic Affairs.

+(b) Competitions.
 A team may not represent Widener Law Commonwealth in any moot court or interscholastic competition without the approval of the appropriate faculty advisor and the appropriate student board of directors.